LATEST UPDATE: Monday 22 June 2020

 Woking Borough Council service updates

-In light of the Prime Minister's continued instruction to stay at home if you cannot work from home, the Civic Offices remain closed to members of the public.
+In light of the Prime Minister's continued instruction to stay alert and stay at home if you can work from home, the Civic Offices remain closed to members of the public.
 We are continuing to deliver our services, which can be accessed by the public via this website.

 The Civic Offices closure also includes access to services provided by: Surrey Police, JobCentrePlus and Surrey County Council Adult Social Care.